b-sahiti/spire-dev-2.1/README_Spire.md

 - `ems`: a system modeling an Energy Management System (EMS) that controls several different types of generators with different ramp-up rates and renewable energy sources that can be connected to the grid or deactivated
+- 'cc_hmi': an example of end-to-end integrated system that can simultaneously support pnnl plcs and three substaions.
+The three subsations will be running Spire for the Substation at subsattion level.

 Spire's SCADA Master can support all of these systems; we provide a separate HMI for each system.
 Note that because the `pnnl` and `heco` systems use the